No one deserves to be hurt or abused.

 Embrace Advocates can only give legal information!

 “Legal information” is about the rules of the legal system and your options so you can make an informed decision.
-We can help you understand legal definitions and laws, discuss the steps to take, such as what forms to fill out or what to expect in court.
+Embrace advocates can help you understand legal definitions and laws, discuss the steps to take, such as what forms to fill out or what to expect in court.

 “Legal Advice” is strategy.
 It tells you what you should do to get the best outcome in your case.
 Only a lawyer can give legal advice.